 Adding mass to a room pre-build is simple.
 We can use dense materials like concrete for example.
 Adding mass to a room retrospectively is harder, but tools do exist.
 Let’s see what we can do.

 We want to make a surface (wall, ceiling, floor) as heavy as possible.
 Common materials for this, that don’t break the bank are: plywood, drywall, oriented strand board, and cement board.
 Drywall is one of the cheapest materials for this.
 5/8 inch drywall is commonly used for this purpose, and it can be found at any lumberyard or home center.
 A readily available material that is designed to reduce sound levels is acoustic vinyl.

 Acoustic vinyl (or mass loaded vinyl) is a barrier used to block sound between walls, ceilings, floors, pipes and more.
 It is very dense, weighing one pound per square foot.
 Besides reducing noise transmitted through walls, it can also be used to make covers or curtains for windows.
 Windows are a major culprit when it comes to noise leaks.

 Mass loaded vinyl is a staple acoustic treatment, but be warned, it doesn’t come cheap!

 3. Damping Sound

-We mentioned before that sound needs to vibrate a surface to travel through it.
+We mentioned in the last section that sound needs to vibrate a surface to travel through it.
+The more a surface vibrates, the more noise can pass through.
 Well, an effective way of stopping unwanted noise is to reduce the amount of vibrating a surface can do.
 That is exactly what acoustic damping does.
 We want to stop a surface from being able to vibrate freely, and therefore stop it from transmitting noise.

 A popular solution is to hang a new wall inside the room (we’ll tell you how to do that further down the page).
 Using two pieces of drywall, with noiseproofing compound sandwiched in-between, we can make a really effective dampening system.